 - 1. Become a member of SEDEX and establish a record for all in-scope sites.
-The address of each site must match the record submitted on Asda systems during onboarding. - Ensure that the site SEDEX Self-Assessment Questionnaire (SAQ) is 100% completed and updated / completed within the last 6 months. - 3.
+The address of each site must match the record submitted on Asda systems during onboarding. - 2.
+Ensure that the site SEDEX Self-Assessment Questionnaire (SAQ) is 100% completed and updated / completed within the last 6 months. - 3.
 Link all in-scope sites to the correct Asda business area account on SEDEX, ensuring the business relationship is accurately reflected through 'direct' or 'indirect' links. - 4.
-Grant the relevant Asda business area account full visibility of all in-scope sites: contact information, SAQ, and all audit records - 5.
-Ensure all audit findings (non-conformances and non-compliances) have either been verified within the timescales set by the auditor or where findings are not overdue, corrective action evidence has been submitted on SEDEX irrespective of this audit being requested by Asda. - All 'open' NCs must (either) be pending auditor review and have an audit booked and paid for or if there is a dispute in progress, this must be reflected within the Sedex platform.
-Progression of onboarding for 'open' is subject to review and confirmation from the Responsible Sourcing and Human Rights Team.
+Grant the relevant Asda business area account full visibility of all in-scope sites: contact information, SAQ, and all audit records.
+Sites that have not undertaken an audit within the last 5 years will be required to undertake one as part of this policy, see Due Diligence section.
+This requirement may delay on-boarding, as this will be reviewed and communicated by the Responsible Sourcing and Human Rights team. - 5.
+Ensure all audit findings (non-conformances and non-compliances) have either been verified within the timescales set by the auditor or where findings are not overdue, corrective action evidence has been submitted on SEDEX irrespective of this audit being requested by Asda.
+All 'open' NCs must (either) be pending auditor review and have an audit booked and paid for or if there is a dispute in progress, this must be reflected within the Sedex platform.
+Progression of on-boarding for 'open' NCs is subject to review and confirmation from the Responsible Sourcing and Human Rights Team.